saeedsoori/CA-Methods/README.md

 mpirun -np [number of processors] [filepath] [nrows] [ncols] [lambda] [maxit] [freq] [sampling rate] [k] [number of benchmark iterations] [nnz] [initial step size] [Q] [beta]
 ```

-filepath: full path to the dataset
+- filepath: full path to the dataset
-nrows: number of samples in the dataset
+- nrows: number of samples in the dataset
-ncols: number of columns in the dataset
+- ncols: number of columns in the dataset
-lambda: regularization parameter
+- lambda: regularization parameter
-iterations: number if iterations to run
+- iterations: number if iterations to run
-freq: frequency of computing objective function and printing the output.
-If you are running the program for many iterations, it is better to set this to higher values like 10, 100 or more depending on iterations.
+- freq: frequency of computing the objective function value.
-sampling rate: for stochastic gradient descent
+- sampling rate: for stochastic gradient descent
-nnz: number of non-zeros in the dataset
+- nnz: number of non-zeros in the dataset
-k, Q , beta: method parameters
+- k, Q , beta: method parameters

 A simple bash file is provided that can run mnist on 2 processors.
 In order to run, mnist dataset has to be split in two and put in a directory called dataset next to the code.
 Therefore,  dataset folder should contain mnist, mnist-0 and mnist-1 which are respectively the main dataset, the first split and the second split.
 You can find in the `scripts` directoy the required bash files.
 In order run: